Robert Lacy: Writing career

 Lacy has published a large number of short stories and essays in magazines and literary journals such as The Oxford American, Ploughshares, The Gettysburg Review, Shenandoah, Virginia Quarterly Review, The Sewanee Review and other places.
-He's also been reprinted in anthologies including The Best American Short Stories, The Best of Crazyhorse: Thirty Years of Poetry and Fiction, A Ghost at Heart's Edge: Stories and Poems of Adoption, and The Next Parish Over: A Collection of Irish American Writing.
+He has also been reprinted in anthologies including The Best American Short Stories, The Best of Crazyhorse: Thirty Years of Poetry and Fiction, A Ghost at Heart's Edge: Stories and Poems of Adoption, and The Next Parish Over: A Collection of Irish American Writing.

 His fiction was first collected in book form in The Natural Father: Stories, released in 1997 by New Rivers Press.
-Since then two subsequent collections of his fiction has been released, I Remember Highway 80: Stories and Happy Birthday, Dear Darrell and Other Stories, released in 2017 and 2019 respectedly by Stephen F. Austin State University Press.
+Since then two subsequent collections of his fiction have been released, I Remember Highway 80: Stories and Happy Birthday, Dear Darrell and Other Stories, released in 2017 and 2019 respectively by Stephen F. Austin State University Press.

 In 2021, Stephen F. Austin State University Press released The House on Brown Street, a collection of his essays.
 Among Lacy's notable essays is "Icarus," published in the fall 2003 issue of North Dakota Quarterly and focusing on Arnold Samuelson, who in 1934 hitchhiked from Minneapolis to Key West to meet Ernest Hemingway and later wrote a book about the author.
 The essay follows Samuelson's life after he spent a year with Hemingway, with Lacy comparing Samuelson to Icarus, who flew too close to the sun.

 Reviews

 William Kittredge said that "Robert Lacy's stories are direct, honest, grace-filled, and useful.
 We see ourselves in the mirror of their transactions, and we are moved to forgive and love one another.
-The Natural Father is that good thing, a book that both sweetens and illuminates our lives.
+The Natural Father is that good thing, a book that both sweetens and illuminates our lives."